 These capsules can be designed with one diaphragm and an acoustic labyrinth to create omnidirectional or unidirectional patterns.
 Shotgun/lobar patterns are achievable by including a long interference tube in front of the capsule.

 Condenser capsules can also be designed with dual-diaphragms to achieve the bidirectional pattern and allow multiple switchable polar patterns within the same microphone.

 Ribbon mics have a bidirectional polar pattern by default.

 Most ribbon mics on the market today will have a bidirectional polar pattern due to the nature of their design.

-The way a ribbon mic baffle works is that it has a ribbon suspended with its front and back open to sound and its sides closely surrounded in a magnetic structure.
+A ribbon mic baffle works with a suspended, conductive ribbon with its front and back open to sound and its sides closely surrounded by a magnetic structure.